jun0p3r/San-Juanyto-Backups/README.md

 ## San Juanyto Backups
 What is this???
  -
- This is where i backup the complete server files, for my mc server.
+ This is where i backup the server world files

 Naming Scheme
 -